Dinomouse/AmaZoo/README.md

 # Deployment

 The app is currently deployed via Netlify.
+You can visit here: https://amazooo.netlify.app/

 # Screenshots